EmmetZ/Data-Sturcture-code/README.md

-## this is a first file of EmmetZ
+## The code of cs2501

-test-1
+slinklist.h and seqlist.h are not completed